 Most courses are offered in the evening, but flexible daytime schedules are necessary for Practicum and Internship.
 The program is designed for fall admission and is "fast-track" in that most of the courses are offered in a once-per-week, eight-week session.
-This allows full-time students beginning in the fall to finish in two years (and part-time students beginning in the fall to finish in about four years).
-Some courses, such as Practicum and Internship will be offered in the traditional 15 week semester.
-Each 3 credit hour course requires a one-weekend seminar, while 4 credit hour courses will require more.
+This allows full-time students beginning in the fall to finish in two years (and part-time students beginning in the fall to finish in about four years; a 3-year plan of study is also available for those starting full-time, then changing to part-time, or vice-versa).
+Some courses, such as Practicum and Internship will be offered in the traditional 15-week semester.
+Each 3 credit hour course requires a oneweekend seminar, while 4 credit hour courses will require more.
 Some summer course work is required.
-Because of this unique structure, students may have to attend some classes on days when the university is otherwise closed.